gruntwork-io/docs/docs/2.0/docs/library/guides/integrate-tfc.md

 ## Introduction

-This guide explains how to integrate Gruntwork's Infrastructure as Code (IaC) Library with HashiCorp's [Terraform Cloud (TFC)](https://www.terraform.io/docs/cloud/index.html) and [Terraform Enterprise (TFE)](https://www.terraform.io/docs/enterprise/index.html).
-While Terraform Open Source is robust and flexible, many organizations use TFC/TFE for CLI/UI integration, approval workflows, Sentinel policies, and auditing.
-Terraform Enterprise is a self-hosted version of Terraform Cloud.
-For simplicity, this guide will refer to both as "TFC."
+This section will cover how to use Gruntwork in conjunction with two popular HashiCorp products: [Terraform Cloud (TFC)](https://www.terraform.io/docs/cloud/index.html) and [Terraform Enterprise (TFE)](https://www.terraform.io/docs/enterprise/index.html).
+Although the open source edition of Terraform is quite powerful and flexible as a standalone project, many organizations turn to TFC/TFE for the CLI/UI integration, approval-based workflow capabilities, Sentinel policy framework, and more.
+At its core, Terraform Enterprise is basically Terraform Cloud repackaged for a self-hosted environment.
+We’ll use "TFC" as short hand for both Terraform Cloud and Enterprise throughout this guide.

-In our guide on [Customizing Modules](/2.0/docs/library/tutorials/customizing-modules), we explained the use of two repositories:
-- `infrastructure-modules`: Contains Terraform or OpenTofu code wrapping Gruntwork's IaC Library modules.
-- `infrastructure-live`: Contains Terragrunt configurations for managing Terraform across accounts and environments.
+In our guide on [Customizing Modules](/2.0/docs/library/tutorials/customizing-modules) we describe how to use Gruntwork with two VCS repositories: `infrastructure-modules`, containing your OpenTofu/Terraform code that wraps the modules from Gruntwork IaC Library, and `infrastructure-live`, containing Terragrunt configurations that enable you to manage Terraform easily across multiple accounts and environments.
+When using Gruntwork with TFC, you have two choices regarding these repositories:

 <div className="dlist">

 #### Use TFC without Terragrunt

-In this approach:
-- Modules reside in the `infrastructure-modules` repository.
+Using this approach, Terraform modules are still defined in an `infrastructure-catalog` repository as discussed above.
-- Each module corresponds to a dedicated [TFC workspace](https://www.terraform.io/docs/state/workspaces.html).
+Each module has a dedicated [TFC workspace](https://www.terraform.io/docs/state/workspaces.html).
+You create the workspace in advance, and then you can run the Terraform modules either from the `terraform` CLI or from the TFC UI.
-- Terraform runs are triggered via the TFC UI or CLI.
-- TFC essentially replaces Terragrunt and the `infrastructure-live` repository.

-While this method provides access to TFC's feature set, it does not leverage Terragrunt's capabilities to reduce redundancy (DRY), manage CLI arguments, or apply changes across multiple modules/environments
+In essence, TFC replaces Terragrunt and `infrastructure-live`.
+You’ll be able to use the full TFC feature set, but you won’t be able to take advantage of the benefits provided by Terragrunt, such as keeping your code and variables, CLI args, etc DRY, and adding support for applying changes across multiple modules / environments.

 #### Use TFC with Terragrunt

-In this approach:
-- Wrapper modules remain in the `infrastructure-modules` repository.
-- Terragrunt configurations in `infrastructure-live` manage deployments.
+Alternatively, you can use both `infrastructure-catalog` and `infrastructure-live` repositories as described above, storing the wrapper modules in `infrastructure-catalog`, and using `infrastructure-live` and Terragrunt for deployments.
+In this approach, TFC is used as a [remote backend](https://www.terraform.io/docs/backends/types/remote.html) for Terraform.
+You use Terragrunt to run deployments from the CLI, which in turn invokes Terraform on the TFC backend.
-- TFC is used as a [remote backend](https://www.terraform.io/docs/backends/types/remote.html) for Terraform.
+The TFC UI is used for audit and tracking capabilities, but not for executing Terraform runs.
-- Terraform runs are triggered via the Terragrunt CLI, while TFC tracks and audits execution.

-This method combines TFC's audit and state management with Terragrunt's workflow optimizations.

 </div>

+We cover each approach below, but first, you’ll need to complete a few one time set up steps.

 ## One time set up

 :::caution

-If using TFE, first refer to [HashiCorp's installation guide](https://www.terraform.io/docs/enterprise/before-installing/index.html).
-Adjust any references to `app.terraform.io` to point to your TFE host.
+If you’re using TFE, you’ll need to follow [HashiCorp’s Enterprise installation instructions](https://www.terraform.io/docs/enterprise/before-installing/index.html) first.
+Most of the details below still apply to TFE, but you should adjust any URLs, such as `app.terraform.io`, to use your TFE installation instead.

 :::

 ### Create an account

-Sign up for a free account at [Terraform Cloud](https://app.terraform.io/signup/account).
+The first step is to establish an account.
+Visit [the Terraform Cloud sign up page](https://app.terraform.io/signup/account) to create a free account.

 ![Sign up for a Terraform Cloud account](/img/guides/working-with-code/tfc/tfc-sign-up.png)

 ### Create an organization

+Once the account is established, you’ll verify your email address.
+It’s safe to skip the initial set up instructions.
-After verifying your email, create a new organization.
-Use lowercase letters and avoid whitespace, optionally using `-` or `_` for readability.
+After doing so, you’ll be presented with the option to create a new organization.
+We suggest using lowercase organization names, optionally with `-` or `_` characters, but without whitespace.

 ![Create an organization in TFC](/img/guides/working-with-code/tfc/tfc-create-organization.png)

 ### Set up an SSH key

-When using Gruntwork modules, the `source` attribute in a module block retrieves modules from a Gruntwork code repository.
-For instance, to create an SQS queue using the SQS module from [`package-messaging`](https://github.com/gruntwork-io/package-messaging), you might define the following module block:
+When you’re using Gruntwork modules, you use the source attribute on a module block to read a module from a Gruntwork code repository.
+As a simple example, if you wanted to create an SQS queue using the SQS module from [`package-messaging`](https://github.com/gruntwork-io/package-messaging), you might create something like the following:

 ```hcl
 provider "aws" {